mzpqnxow/public-dns-resolvers/README.md

 ## What for eh?

 Use this for gathering sample data for analysis related to DNS.
 Please don't use this for something nefarious, thanks.
-This will send two TCP SYN packets to each host in the resolver_candidates.lst file.
+This will send 3 packets to each host- a UDP datagram, a TCP with SYN flag set, and TCP with RST set.

 ## Dependencies for Debian/Ubuntu